-SCA’s committee, Women in California Archaeology (WCA), was formed in Spring 2012 to provide a venue for discussion related to women archaeologists in California.
-The WCA will work to provide support and mentorship to women practicing archaeology in the state through individual and/or group interactions.
-The WCA has a core committee and members.
-Any member of the SCA can become a member of the WCA, including men.
-WCA is about supporting women in the profession.
+The WCA was formed in Spring 2012 to provide a venue for discussion related to women archaeologists in California.
+The WCA works to provide support and mentorship to women practicing archaeology in the state through individual and/or group interactions.
+Over the years, the WCA has organized forums and symposia, hosted film screenings, and established childcare at the annual meetings.

 WCA Core Committee:

 - Jennifer Darcangelo, Pacific Gas and Electric Company